What is a Level 2 Holster?

 Usually, the term “Level 1” retention refers to what many of us call “passive retention.”
 In other words, the friction and tightness of the holster itself retains the firearm.
 While that may not sound like much, it’s often perfect for many applications.

 Your passive retention holster’s material will affect how well it holds your gun.
 When it comes to Level 1 holsters, you’re going to want one made from a high-friction material.
-Leather fills this niche nicely, since it’s more durable and sticky than other common holster materials like nylon or kydex.
+Leather fills this niche nicely, since it’s more durable and sticky than other common holster materials like nylon or kydex, while requiring more maintenance.

 Level 2 (Thumb Break or Locking Mechanism)

-A holster with Level 2 retention is where things start getting interesting.
 Usually, a Level 2 holster is any holster that incorporates some kind of active retention.
-Some holsters, like Safariland, use a device that locks around your pistol’s trigger guard.
-Then, you press a button to release it.
+Some holsters, like Safariland, use a device that locks around your pistol’s trigger guard, which requires you press a button to release it.

 While this is one common method to achieving Level 2 retention, it’s not the only one.
-For example, some Level 2 holsters utilize a thumb break instead of a trigger guard lock.
-A thumb break is elegant in its simplicity.
-It’s just a strap of leather that attaches to the body of the holster around the back of your gun.
+Some Level 2 holsters utilize a thumb break instead of a trigger guard lock.
+A thumb break is just a strap of leather that attaches to the body of the holster around the back of your gun.
+A simple solution to a simple problem.
 Thumb breaks are common among 1911 holsters, since the grip safety offers a natural angle to loop around.

 Level 3 holsters do exist, but they’re significantly less common.
 Essentially, a Level 3 holster is just a Level 2 holster with an extra retention mechanism.
 For instance, a Level 3 holster might incorporate both a trigger guard lock and a thumb break.